Albuquerque International Sunport: Historical airline service

-Continental Airlines was second at Albuquerque, since 1934 as a stop on its north-south route between Denver and El Paso.
+Continental Airlines was second at Albuquerque, since 1934 as a stop on its north–south route between Denver and El Paso.
 In 1940 Continental added flights to several smaller cities in Southeastern New Mexico but that was transferred to Frontier and Trans Texas Airways in 1963.
 In the latter half of the 1960s Continental expanded with Boeing 720, Boeing 727, and Douglas DC-9 jets nonstop to Chicago, Dallas, Denver, El Paso, Lubbock, Midland/Odessa, San Antonio, and San Francisco.
 Service peaked in summer 1977 with 24 daily departures.
 Continental downsized its operation after airline deregulation and by 1994 was only flying to its Houston hub (a nonstop flight to Newark was added for a period in the mid-2000s).
 Continental merged with United Airlines in 2012.

 Frontier Airlines began service to Albuquerque in 1947 as Monarch Airlines, flying to Salt Lake City with stops at many smaller cities in the four corners states.
 Service was expanded in the 1960s with Boeing 727 and Boeing 737 jets to Denver, El Paso, Phoenix, Tucson, Dallas, and Las Vegas and in 1973 Frontier operated 19 daily flights at ABQ.
 Frontier began the first international flights to several resort cities in Mexico in the early 1980s but the carrier closed down in 1986.
 A new Frontier Airlines came to ABQ in 1994 with flights to Denver and El Paso.
 The carrier discontinued service in 2014 but returned in October 2017 with flights once again to Denver.
 Service to Austin, Orlando and San Antonio were added in 2018 but discontinued in 2019.
+Service was changed from Denver to Las Vegas, NV in 2022 but Frontier ended all service to Albuquerque by the end of 2022.

-Pioneer Airlines served Albuquerque between 1948 and 1955 with two flights per day to Dallas, Texas making eight stops en route.
+Pioneer Air Lines served Albuquerque between 1948 and 1955 with two flights per day to Dallas, Texas making eight stops en route.
 Pioneer merged into Continental Airlines in 1955 and by 1959 Continental was flying the route nonstop.
 The Albuquerque to Dallas route would be a major stronghold for Continental for the next 20 years.